 To help you help your students with literacy skills, we’ve gathered Top 10 SOS Instructional Strategies focused on reading and literacy.
 These instructional strategies support students in language comprehension, specifically building background knowledge, strengthening comprehension, and developing disciplinary vocabulary.
 Use these strategies in your classroom, no matter what content area you’re teaching, to help students practice disciplinary-specific literacy skills.

 Stimulate Interest & Build Background Knowledge

-Combine text and imagery to encourage students to dive deeper into concepts and content to find answers.
-With this instructional strategy, students build literacy by making evidence-based inferences that lead them to logical conclusions.
+- Combine text and imagery with Can You Guess My 2-1-4? to encourage students to dive deeper into concepts and content.
+With this instructional strategy, students build literacy by making evidence-based inferences using facts, clues, and images that lead them to logical conclusions.

 Strengthening Comprehension & Meaningful Interaction with Text

-Discerning the differences between and the reasons behind various authors’ purposes is important in comprehension and critical thinking.
-With this strategy, students read a text and identify the author’s purpose, then prove it using text-based evidence to support their thinking.
+- Discerning the differences between and the reasons behind various authors’ purposes is important in comprehension and critical thinking.
+With the There’s An App for That strategy, students read a text and identify the author’s purpose, then prove it using text-based evidence to support their thinking.

 Build & Develop Vocabulary